rwaldron/idiomatic.js/readme.md

-# Principals of Writing Consistent, Idiotmatic JavaScript
+# Principals of Writing Consistent, Idiomatic JavaScript

 ### All code in any code-base should look like a single person typed it, no matter how many people contributed.